VaLiuM09/Creator-Base-Template/readme.md

 }
 ```

 Behaviors should inherit from the `Behavior` class.
-They should implement two methods: `PerformActivation()`, which is called when behavior's activation begins, and `PerformDeactivation()`, which is called when behavior's deactivation begins.
+They should implement three methods: `PerformActivation()`, which is called when behavior's activation begins, `PerformDeactivation()`, which is called when behavior's deactivation begins, and `FastForward()`, which is called when the behavior has to be completed immediately.

 It should call `SignalActivationStarted()` at the beginning of the activation, and `SignalActivationFinished()` at the end of the activation.
-The same applies for `SignalDeactivationStarted()` and `SignalDeactivationFinished()`.
+The same applies for `SignalDeactivationStarted()` and `SignalDeactivationFinished()` during deactivation.

+In the `FastForward()` method, you need to check if the behavior is currently in the activating or in the deactivating state and has not finished yet.
+If that is the case, complete the behavior immediately and signal that the state has finished.

 If you need to execute some logic every frame, make a coroutine for that and invoke it with `CoroutineDispatcher.Instance.StartCoroutine(coroutine)`.

-If you want this behavior available to the user, you have to create a class that inherits from `InstantiationOption<IBehavior>`, similarly to the example given in section 7.4.
+If you want this behavior available to the user, you have to create a class that inherits from `InstantiationOption<IBehavior>`, similarly to the example given in section [Editor configuration](#editor-configuration).

 ## Training object reference